How many images will we get?

 Can I be your assistant?

 While I don’t take interns or assistants, I’ll be happy to answer any photography related questions you may have.
 Just drop me an email.

 I use professional grade Canon equipment with backup cameras, lenses and other accessories.

 Do you really need to be at the wedding three hours before?

 Yes.
-I like to have everyone back in their ready-rooms about 45 minutes to an hour before the ceremony, since guests start to arrive.
+I like to have everyone back in their ready-rooms about 45 minutes to an hour before the ceremony, since guests will start to arrive then.
 It also takes me about 20 minutes to set up and tear down equipment.
 In other words, it’s only really 2 hours, and that barely covers the time it takes to shoot all of the ceremony and reception details, getting ready (makeup, hair, ties, jackets, dress, etc), as well as pre-ceremony portraits (bridesmaids, groomsmen).
 Those 3 hours fly by.